-In Year 1 we cover some really exciting topics, including Toys, Pirates, and South America.
+In Year 1 we cover some really exciting topics.

-Each day we enjoy phonics sessions, mental number-work and guided reading activities to continually practise and become fluent in our basic skills.
+Each day we enjoy phonics sessions, mental number-work and guided reading activities to continually practice and become fluent in our basic skills.
 Reading books are changed weekly.
 All books are collected in on a Friday, and new books will be given out on a Monday.